madeagency/emotional-reaction/README.md

 This will largely vary however heres a super simple overview.

-1. Run `yarn build`
+1. Run `npm run build`
-2. Run either `yarn start` or `node bin/server.prod.js` to start the application.
+2. Run either `npm run start` or `node bin/server.prod.js` to start the application.

 You could also run `start:prod` after step one to immediately launch the app after its been built.